garubi/tawkto-analytics-event/readme.txt

 This plugin sends an Event to Google Analytics if the visitors chat for at least 60 seconds, or if he submit the "Chat Offline Form"

 This plugins requires that on your site is active a Tawk.to chat widget.
-The easyest way to install a Tawkto Chat on your site is by the [official Tawkto WordPress plugin](https://it.wordpress.org/plugins/tawkto-live-chat/) but you can copy-paste the widget code from Tawkto dashboard too.
+The easyest way to install a Tawk.to Chat on your site is by the [official Tawk.to WordPress plugin](https://it.wordpress.org/plugins/tawkto-live-chat/) but you can copy-paste the widget code from Tawk.to dashboard too.

 This plugin supports automatic updates via [GitHub Updater plugin](https://github.com/afragen/github-updater)